ghalaalsowiyeh/naqwah-grad-project/README.md

 ## 🏆 Achievement

-Naqwah was awarded **First Place** in the Graduation Project Exhibition at the College of Computer and Information Sciences, Princess Nourah University.
+Naqwah was awarded **First Place** in the Graduation Project Exhibition at the College of Computer and Information Sciences, Imam muhammad ibn saud islamic university.